golang/proposal/design/43651-type-parameters.md

 Let's return now to type sets to cover some less important details that are still worth noting.
-These are not additional rules or concepts, but are consequences of how type sets work.

 #### Both elements and methods in constraints